farhad-here/ChatGPT_Hugging/README.md

 # 📓Chat Gpt for my university text processing final project
 # 🤖 ChatGPT with Hugging Face Transformers
 This project demonstrates how to build a conversational chatbot using Hugging Face's `transformers` library in Python.
 It allows you to generate human-like responses from a pretrained model with minimal setup.
 ---

+# <a href="https://chatgpthugging-ursfhr8uvqrq7k5stffhyc.streamlit.app/">go to the web application</a>

+---
 ## 🚀 Features

 - ✅ Simple chatbot implementation